freenas/freenas-docs/userguide/system.rst

 The information includes the hostname, the build version, type of CPU (platform), the amount of memory, the current system time, the system's uptime, and the current load average.
+On servers supplied or certified by iXsystems, an additional :guilabel:`Serial Number` field showing the hardware serial number is displayed.

-To change the system's hostname, click its :guilabel:`Edit` button, type in the new hostname, and click :guilabel:`OK`.
+To change the system's hostname, click the :guilabel:`Edit` button, type in the new hostname, and click :guilabel:`OK`.
 The hostname must include the domain name.
-If the network does not use a domain name add *.local* to the end of the hostname.
+If the network does not use a domain name, add *.local* after the hostname.

 .. _system_info_fig: